 See Snapcraft release notes for a more detailed look at recent Snapcraft releases.

-The latest updates to our documentation include pages Debuging snaps with snap try, Progressive releases, which enable you to deploy your snap in phases, and Package repositories to add extra package sources to your snap build.
+Other recent updates include pages on Debugging snaps with snap try, Progressive releases, which enable you to deploy your snap in phases, and Package repositories to add extra package sources to your snap build.

 We’ve also made some tentative first steps to produce a troubleshooting page to help users identify the most common issues and hopefully their solutions.
 And with the recent additions of Flutter and ROS (1 and 2) extensions, the list of Snapcraft extensions has grown enough to warrant a separate page, which we’ve called Supported extensions.